LiveLike/livelike-docs/docs/Platform/sceenic-plugin/ios-sceenic-plugin/getting-started-ios-plugin.md

 A Video Room is an entity that contains a _Session_ and _Participants_.
 It is a persistent entity that can be connected to and **interacted** with.

+A Video Room Session represents a connection to a Sceenic Video Room.
+Integrators can interact and modify video calls within a Sceenic Video Room via a Video Room Session.

 ## Creating a Video Room

 To create a Video Room, use the `livelikeSceenicPlugin.createVideoRoom(title: String?, description: String, completion: (Result<VideoRoomResource, Error>) -> Void)` method on your `LiveLikeSceenicVideoPlugin` instance.
 As a result, you will receive a `VideoRoomResource` which will contain the details of the newly created Video Room or an `Error` object if the creation of a new Video Room fails.